ivanhofer/sveltekit-typescript-showcase/README.md

 The usage of `getContext` in the example above has three issues:

-1. you need to specify the return type whenever you call the function, so you would need to check where the context get's set and copy the type definition from there
+1. you need to specify the return type whenever you call the function, so you would need to check where the context gets set and copy the type definition from there
 2. when you refactor the context to hold different data, you need to update the type definition everywhere
 3. you could easily introduce a typo because the parameter of the function is typed as a generic